 Stepping in to these vows, you make real the idea of firmness that has sprouted in your minds.
 The dreams of partners idealized or otherwise, get set aside.
 The stones are set.
 Now we make it real.
 You make it real, and heaven gets made with you.

-You know Paul when he was talking about marriage in the letter he wrote to the New Testament letter to the Ephesians seemed to think that marriage was tied up in the redemption of all things.
+You know Paul when he was talking about marriage in the letter he wrote in the New Testament to a church in Ephesus seemed to think that marriage was tied up in the redemption of all things.
 A great mystery he said.
 I don’t claim to know how it will be, but I do believe that what you two are doing has something to do with heaven unfolding.

 Most like an arch—two weaknesses that lean